 Another important thing which exists in our planning, in our financing mainstream is, when we talk in terms of backwardness we take certain region consisting of a number of States.
 This is not correct.
-If we want to work out the econmic backwardness, we will have to decide on a small size of the area.
+If we want work out the econmic backwardness, we will have to decide on a small size of the area.
 This is the suggestion which I have been making at all forums and this is the basic principle.
-Since what is decided in the Planning Commission has to be translated by the Finance Ministry and the Finance Ministry haa to provide finances for the same.
-I urge upon the Finance Ministry to think in terms of providing additional finances for the devolpment of backward areas, on the principle of accelerated time-bound growth, on the basis of providing additional amounts which are earmarked for these regions.
+Since what is decided in Planning Commission has to be translated by the Finance Ministry and the Finance Ministry has to provide finances for the same, I urge upon the Finance Ministry to think in terms of providing additional finances the devolpment of backward areas. on the principle of accelerated timebound growth, on the basis of providing additional amounts which earmarked for these regions

 Then, Sir, I come to another important point and that is of banking.
-I know the Finance Minister has appointee certain banks as the lead bank, for all the districts in this country.
-I do not know what these lead banks have done.
-I have myself been a member of the State Planning Commiss'.on and the Development Council and also a member of the District Development Council.
+I know the Finance Minister has appointed certain banks as the banks for all the districts in this country.
+I do not know what lead banks have done.
+I have myself been a member of the State Planning Commission and the Development Council and also a member of the District Development Council.
 I have not found any effective work being done by the lead banks.
-I would like the Finance Minister to find out if the lead banks have been able to identify the weaker sectors of economy in every district, whether these lead bank, have prepared any master plan for the development of their concerned districts.
-Whenever certain districts are entrusted to these lead banks, they must prepare a master plan for the development of the weaker sector of the district.
+I would like the Finance Minister to find out the lead banks have been able identify the weaker sectors of economy in every district, whether these lead banks have prepared any master plan for the development their concerned districts.
+Whenever certain districts are entrusted these lead banks, they must prepare a master plan for the development of the weaker sector of the district.
 It should be made compulsory.
 Have they done this work?
-It is more than five y^rars that we have identified the banks.
-I would again urge upon the Finance Minister that he should see that the lead banks master plans .'or the development of the districts.
+It is more than five years that we have identified the banks.
+I would again urge upon the Finance Minister that he should see that the lead banks draft master plans for the development of the districts.
 That is number one.

 Number two, soft loans are provided for the weaker sections and the weaker sectors of the economy.
 I have seen that these banks are not at all enthusiastic; they do not show initiative in offering soft loans because they have to reimburse interest from the Government afterwards and therefore they do not go in for soft loans.
-I would, therefore like to appeal that it should be made compulsory for the banks that the quota of soft loans earmarked for each bank.- for each district should be completed by the concerned bank.
+I would, therefore like appeal that it should be made compulsory for the banks that the quota of soft loans earmarked for each banks for each district should be completed by the concerned bank.
 This has to be very particularly looked after.